Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Anything I should know about before we run your bloodworks, Righteous?"

-"Uh…nothin’ much different.
+"Uh... nothin’ much different.
 I’ve been hittin’ it a lot harder lately, though, now that ‘Horse has some extra free time and can work out with me longer.
 Seeing some *crazy* results, too!"

 "Mhmm."
 Adam, of course, couldn’t countenance the idea of any *actual* free time, so once he’d poured as much of it as she could stand into *Marty*’s life, he’s naturally focused his laser-like attention on his "most biggest" friends.
 Daar was definitely rubbing off on him.

-It seemed to be paying off for them, too…which was honestly about the scariest thing about the whole affair.
+It seemed to be paying off for them, too... which was honestly about the scariest thing about the whole affair.
 Good thing she adored them all.

 Deacon was an old hand at taking bloods.
 She slapped a minimum-dose Crude patch over the needle site - a necessity, or else every one of the Operators would be tracked up and down like a terminal junky - and handed the vial to Kovač.
 The Operators excused themselves and, now with Crude in their systems, attended to their "warmups."